Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Fixed some Error message asking for the wrong file.
 - Fixed crash when fleets where sent to "Null Destination".
 - Fixed custom species tech cost bug, where setting cost below 100% made them free.
 - Fixed random crash when number of nebulae was very high.